 Traveling the world and learning about other cultures is a rite of passage we should all get to experience if we so choose, regardless of who we are or where we come from.
-Unfortunately, members of the LGBTQ community face greater obstacles when it comes to choosing travel destinations.
+Unfortunately, members of the queer community face greater obstacles when it comes to choosing LGBTQ travel destinations.
 They have to be more cognizant of the social climates and attitudes of the countries they want to visit, and they may have to hide their true identities for the sake of their personal safety.

 Progress is being made around the world, at least, with more and more countries legalizing same-sex marriage, passing anti-discrimination laws or, at the very least, decriminalizing homosexuality.
 But there are still clear distinctions between places where LGBTQ people are welcomed, and where they’re not.